 Even Mopar’s online Accessory catalog never had an actual photo of them, so it is great to finally see what they look like and apparently he’s already installed them on his red Lusso, stating:

 Mud flap install simple on front…uses existing holes…back requires 3 holes to be drilled on each flap…still a very simple job…unless you have a small drill you will need to remove the rear wheels…

 I bet he meant to say fender rather than flap 😉

 You are correct…holes are drilled on the car…but not into metal…all plastic so rust will not be an issue…

-Anyways, now that installed splash guard photos have been posted (nice set of wheels by the way!), I think these guards are subtle enough to blend into the design without matching color paint on the backside (and they’re half the price of painted!).
+Anyways, now that installed splash guard photos have been posted (shown below; nice set of wheels by the way!), I think these guards are subtle enough to blend into the design without matching color paint on the backside (and they’re half the price of painted!).

 I’ve purchased a set of splash guards from my dealer for my Classica!